MGough/DropwizardPostgresqlExample/README.md

 ## Running the Project

+You'll need to use Maven to package the project.
 In order to run it make sure you provide the arguments "server DropWizardPostgres.yml".

 It should now be running on http://localhost:8080